 Florida injury victims are the reason that the Schrier Law Group began.
 With over 65 years of personal injury experience, the law firm has everything you need to have successful cases!
 Product liability cases are both unique and complicated.
 They have a number of different outlets when it comes to determining liability of the incident.
 Product Liability Attorneys are the ones you call when you’re entering into a product liability personal injury claim.
 Your lawyer will be well versed in order to assess the necessary facts, craft a strategic defense, and fight for your rights.
 If you or a loved one have been hurt in a product liability accident, then call the Schrier Law Group today!

 When Can One Make a Product Liability Case?

 A product liability case is only able to come to fruition if a product fails to meet safety requirements.
-In this case, the manufacturer of said product would have been negligent and liable for an injuries or Accidents caused by the faulty product.
+In this case, the manufacturer of said product would have been negligent and liable for injuries or accidents caused by the faulty product.
 This negligence is enough for a claim to be made for a product liability case.
 It is difficult to prove a manufacturer was negligent in the representation or presentation of the product.
-However, it may be done by an attorney willing to formulate strategies based off of prior experience.
+However, it may be done by an attorney willing to formulate strategies based on prior experience.